boazbk/crypto/lec_05_prf-from-prg.md

 ## Encryption modes

 How do we use a block cipher to actually encrypt traffic?
-Well we could use it as a PRF in the construction above, but in practice people use other ways.^[Partially this is because in the above construction we had to encode a plaintext of length $n$ with a ciphertext of length $2n$ meaning an overhead of 100 percent in the communicatoin.]
+Well we could use it as a PRF in the construction above, but in practice people use other ways.^[Partially this is because in the above construction we had to encode a plaintext of length $n$ with a ciphertext of length $2n$ meaning an overhead of 100 percent in the communication.]
 The most natural approach would be that to encrypt a message $m$, we simply use $p_s(m)$ where $\{ p_s \}$ is the PRP/block cipher.
 This is known as the _electronic code book (ECB) mode_ of a block cipher (see [ecbonefig](){.ref}).
 Note that we can easily decrypt since we can compute $p_s^{-1}(m)$.
 However, this is a _deterministic_ encryption and hence cannot be CPA secure.
 Moreover, this is actually a real problem of security on realistic inputs (see [ecbtwofig](){.ref}).